 Cheese is a wonderful source of protein, calcium, and phosphorus, but it's also a major source of saturated fat.
 So is there room for cheese in a low-fat diet?

-Yet on the plus side, cheese is also an excellent source of protein, calcium, and phosphorus.
+Yet, on the plus side, cheese also is an excellent nutrition source because it is high in protein, calcium, and phosphorus.

-Many cheeses are naturally lower in fat than others.
-These include part-skim mozzarella, string cheeses, farmers cheese, and Neufchâtel.
+Many kinds of cheese are naturally lower in fat than others.
+These include part-skim mozzarella, string cheeses, farmer's cheese, and Neufchâtel.
 Goat cheese is lower in fat and has fewer calories than cow's milk cheese.

-As for fat-free cheeses, well, I’m the first to admit that fat-free cheese really isn’t worth eating—except, possibly, the shredded variety as a salad garnish.
+As for fat-free cheeses, well, most of it really isn’t worth eating except, possibly, the shredded variety as a salad garnish.
 Fat-free cream cheese is fine blended in with other ingredients, or with herbs added.

 So go ahead and eat some cheese, but use it less often and more sparingly.

-Remember, the American Heart Association continues to recommend limiting our daily intake of saturated fat to less than 7 percent; the Dietary Guidelines Committee suggests 10 percent, even though it has lifted restrictions of total fat and cholesterol.
+Remember, the American Heart Association continues to recommend limiting our daily intake of saturated fat to less than 7%.
+The Dietary Guidelines Committee suggests 10% even though it has lifted restrictions of total fat and cholesterol.